Chinese rights activists stopped from visiting dying family members | DW | 13.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Human rights advocates say Beijing authorities not allowing dissidents to visit and say goodbye to sick loved ones is "unusually cruel."
-One man vanished after attempting to visit his dying wife.
+Beijing has long prevented dissidents from visiting loved ones who are critically ill.
+Rights defenders say the policy is "unusually cruel."
+One activist even vanished after attempting to visit his dying wife in the US.

 In January 2021, Zhang was diagnosed with late-stage colon cancer, and Yang wrote an open letter to Chinese authorities, begging them to let him fly to the US to be with his wife.